Bubba Jenkins

 Bubba Jenkins (born February 5, 1988) is an American mixed martial artist and former amateur wrestler.
-He currently competes in the featherweight division of Professional Fighters League.
-He has also notably competed for Bellator MMA, Absolute Championship Berkut and Brave Combat Federation, where he was a former champion.
+He currently competes in the featherweight division, and is a sports commentator for Real American Freestyle.
+He has also notably competed for Bellator MMA, Absolute Championship Berkut, Professional Fighters League (PFL), and Brave Combat Federation, where he was a former champion.
 As an amateur wrestler, Jenkins was a freestyle junior World Champion and an NCAA Division I champion.

 Wrestling

 High school

-Jenkins attended Cox High School for three years before transferring to First Colonial High School as a senior, where he won a VHSL state wrestling championship and a National High School Coaches Association (NHSCA) Senior National Championship.
+Jenkins attended Cox High School in Virginia Beach, Virginia for three years before transferring to First Colonial High School, also in Virginia Beach, as a senior.
+His senior year he won a VHSL group AAA wrestling state championship and a NHSCA senior national championship.

 College

 In 2006, Jenkins committed to the Penn State Nittany Lions.

 2006-07

 Freshman: Competing at 157 pounds, Jenkins went 23-12 during regular season.
 Post-season, he placed sixth at the Big Ten Conference with 3 victories and 3 defeats. in which he went 1–2 at the 157-pounds division.